jold1992/jold1992/README.md

 - 👋 Hi, I’m @jold1992
-- I’m interested in to learn of best people in the world of development.
+- I’m interested in to learn of best people in the dev world.

 <!---